goblimey/films/README.md

 Note that things like table and database names are case-sensitive when MySQL runs under UNIX, so the databases "FILMS", "Films" and "films" are different objects.
 Under Windows those names would all apply to the same object.
 (This is because the objects are represented by files and follow the naming rules for files on those systems.)

-The server expects a table called "people".  if it doesn't exist, you can create an empty one.
-If you prefer to set one up, here is a suitable description:
+The server expects a table called "people".  if it doesn't exist, the server will create an empty one when you start it up.
+If you prefer to set one up yourself, here is a suitable description:

 ```
 mysql> use films;